CliveC99/p1-castlerea/README.md

   - The header includes a hero image with text inside it.
   - The image is an area in Castlerea and the text states the name of the town and what county it is in.
   - The Hero image is animated, which I got inspiration from the Love Running Project.
+  - When the user first reaches the pages the image gives an idea of what Castlerea is like and where it is in Ireland.
   - I got the image from [here.](https://assets-eu-01.kc-usercontent.com/aa24ba70-9a12-01ae-259b-7ef588a0b2ef/a80108c7-1a1a-4fe2-8f8b-d4f0e9699535/header-castlerea-county-roscommon.jpg?w=2304&q=66&h=672&fit=crop&fm=jpg)

 ![Hero Image](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674603612/Website%20Images/README%20-%20Images/hero-image-readme_nmhkyw.png)